-Align Sales Culture with Sales Strategy: A Leader’s Guide
+Align Sales Culture with Strategy: A Leader’s Guide for Growth

-Align Sales Culture with Sales Strategy: A Leader’s Guide
+Align Sales Culture with Strategy: A Leader’s Guide for Growth

 Facebook Twitter Email LinkedIn

-Do You Know How to Align Sales Culture with Sales Strategy?
+How to Align Sales Culture with Strategy for Measurable Revenue Growth

+Sales alignment occurs when sales culture operationalizes, supports, and accelerates sales strategy in a way that is both consistent and scalable.
 When sales culture and sales strategy move in sync, companies consistently outperform their peers.
-Our organizational alignment research shows that this alignment explains 71% of the performance gap between high- and low-performing companies.
+Our organizational alignment research shows that this alignment explains 71% of the performance gap between high- and low-growth companies.
 Organizations that achieve this cohesion:

 • Grow revenue 58% faster.